mariam149-abdo/Noir-Bean/README.md

-# ☕ Tasty Bites - Coffee Shop Website
+# ☕ Noir Bean - Coffee Shop Website

 Welcome to **Tasty Bites** — a modern, responsive coffee shop website built using only **HTML5** and **CSS3**.